-Brazil's Lula: President to pariah and back
+Brazil's Lula: president to pariah and back

 'Most popular politician'

-Despite fears at the time that his brand of leftism would be too radical, Lula's 2003-2010 administration mixed trailblazing social programs with market-friendly economic policy.

-Lula also turned Brazil into a key player on the international stage, helping it secure the 2014 World Cup and the 2016 Olympics in Rio de Janeiro.

-Once described by former US president Barack Obama as "the most popular politician on Earth," the bearded, leftist hero with his trademark raspy voice mixes political skill with a folksy touch that endeared him to many worldwide.
+Once described by former US president Barack Obama as "the most popular politician on Earth," Lula mixes political skill with a folksy touch that endeared him to many worldwide.

 "He's a very gifted politician.
-He's a natural-born negotiator," International Crisis Group Brazil consultant Leonardo Paz told AFP.
+He's a natural-born negotiator," consultant Leonardo Paz of International Crisis Group Brazil told AFP.

-"Lula managed to bring almost everybody from the center-right to the left on his side against Bolsonaro," in the October election.
+"Lula managed to bring almost everybody from the center-right to the left on his side against Bolsonaro" in the October election, he said.

 These included centrist Geraldo Alckmin, who had unsuccessfully challenged Lula for the presidency in 2006, and will now be his vice president.

-The twice-widowed father of five survived throat cancer and in 2017 lost his wife of four decades, Marisa Leticia Rocco, to a stroke.
+Lula, a twice-widowed father of five, survived throat cancer diagnosed in 2011.
+In 2017, he lost his wife of four decades, Marisa Leticia Rocco, to a stroke.

-Lula has said he is again "in love as if I were 20 years old" with Rosangela "Janja" da Silva, a sociologist and PT activist 21 years his junior whom he married in May.
+Lula has said he is again "in love as if I were 20 years old" with now first lady Rosangela "Janja" da Silva, a sociologist and PT activist 21 years his junior whom he married in May.

-Lula has said he will not seek another term after this one.
+He has said he will not seek reelection when his current term runs out at the end of 2026.